NovusEdge/c-learning-journey/day_1/README.md

 ***Definition*** : _A low-level computer programming language is one that is closer to the native language of the computer, which is 1’s and 0’s._

-Now, we look into the most basic mode of insturction we can use:
+Now, we look into the most basic mode of instruction we can use:

 <details open>
 <summary>Machine Language</summary>